parse-community/docs/_includes/php/queries.md

 </code></pre>

 The above example will match any `BarbecueSauce` objects where the value in the "name" String key starts with "Big Daddy's".
 For example, both "Big Daddy's" and "Big Daddy's BBQ" will match, but "big daddy's" or "BBQ Sauce: Big Daddy's" will not.

+You may also use `endsWith` to restrict to string values that end with a particular string instead:

+<pre><code class="php">
+// Finds barbecue sauces that end with "Sauce".
+$query = new ParseQuery("BarbecueSauce");
+$query->endsWith("name", "Sauce");
+</code></pre>

+The above example will match any `BarbecueSauce` objects where the value in the "name" String key ends with "Sauce".
+For example, both "Big Daddy's BBQ Sauce" and "Home Style BBQ Sauce" will match, but "Big Daddy's BBQ" or "Best Sauce: Big Daddy's" will not.

 Queries that have regular expression constraints are very expensive, especially for classes with over 100,000 records.
 Parse restricts how many such operations can be run on a particular app at any given time.